release-engineering/iib/README.md

 * `IIB_REQUEST_LOGS_DAYS_TO_LIVE` - the amount of days after which per request logs are considered to be expired and may be removed.
 This defaults to `3`.
 * `IIB_USER_TO_QUEUE` - the mapping, `dict(<str>: <str>)`, of usernames to celery task queues.
   This is useful in isolating the workload from certain users.
+Some celery tasks must execute serially, while others can execute in parallel.
+Add the prefix `SERIAL:` or `PARALLEL:` to the **username** key in this mapping to create queues based on serial vs parallel tasks.
 The default queue is used for tasks from users not found in the mapping.
 This defaults to `{}`.
 * `IIB_WORKER_USERNAMES` - the list of case-sensitve Kerberos principals that are allowed to update build requests using the PATCH API endpoint.
 This defaults to `[]`.
 * `LOGIN_DISABLED` - determines if authentication is required.
 This defaults to `False`